 - 3/4 cup warm water

-- confectioner’s sugar, for dusting, and orange zest, for garnish (optional)
+- powdered sugar, orange slices, and orange zest for garnish (optional)

 - 1 teaspoon orange zest